zx80/flask-simple-auth/README.md

 ```

 If the constructor does not match, a custom function can be provided
-with the `register_cast` function or the `cast` decorator  and will be
+with the `cast` function/decorator and will be called automatically
-called automatically to convert parameters:
+to convert parameters:

 ```Python
 class House: